Array

 [QUERY_STRING] =>

-[REDIRECT_REDIRECT_REDIRECT_SCRIPT_URI] => http://angloslav.co.uk/academic-support/chess
+[REDIRECT_REDIRECT_REDIRECT_SCRIPT_URI] => https://angloslav.co.uk/academic-support/chess

 [REDIRECT_REDIRECT_REDIRECT_SCRIPT_URL] => /academic-support/chess